What is object storage?

 Access highly durable, low-cost object storage with Telnyx

 Telnyx makes object storage accessible and scalable without breaking the bank.
-Customers can save up to 90% when switching to Telnyx, and our S3-compatible API makes migrating a breeze.
+Customers can save up over 70% when switching to Telnyx, and our S3-compatible API makes migrating a breeze.
 We boast 99.999999999% (11 9’s) of data durability as well as data encryption for security.
 Build on the next generation of storage technology with Telnyx!